 AAC services are FREE and ONLY available to Lawrence Tech students, staff and faculty.
 The AAC is located on the lowest level of the A. Alfred Taubman Student Services Center in C201.

-The AAC now has a FAQ page.
-Come check it out here and email us if you have any unanswered questions.
+The AAC now has a FAQ webpage.
+Email us if you have any unanswered questions.

 Services Provided Include:

 Tutoring in person and online, is available for key courses in architecture and design, chemistry, computer science, engineering, ESL conversation, mathematics, physics, and writing.
 Tutors include LTU faculty members and exemplary students who are available during day and evening hours.
 The master tutor schedule is available online and in the AAC.

 AAC Online Tutoring

 This service is available to students that have a question or need help with a concept but cannot stop by the AAC.
 Complete the AAC Ask Online form to request online tutoring.
 A tutor will contact you within 24 hours (48 hours on weekends).

 Testing Services (proctored testing) are offered for LTU students who are unable to complete exams/quizzes during regularly scheduled class time.
 To use this service, students should contact the AAC at least 48 hours in advance for an appointment time and a Testing Service Request form (to be completed by the instructor).
 We make every effort to accommodate student schedules.

 Study Tables are designed to help student-athletes and LTU Scholars succeed in their courses.
 Study tables are offered during the week and on weekends and are monitored by AAC staff.